 An advanced NLP library strong at processing large text volumes.

-Named entity recognition, text classification, and information extraction.
+Named entity recognition, text classification, information extraction, and dependency parsing.

 NLTK